slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"They want to punish you for your words because they can’t punish you for your thoughts."  -- naval@x*
 > *"Vote to protect the American dream of equal opportunity, not a Marxist fantasy of equal outcome."  -- naval@x*
 > *"A candidate is a person who gets money from the rich and votes from the poor to protect them from each other.*
-> *"A constitution is an algorithm for running a country."  -- Pedro Domingos*
+> *"A constitution is an algorithm for running a country."  -- Pedro Domingos [1965]*
-> *"A country’s assets reside in the tinkerers, the hobbyists, and the risk-takers."  -- Nassim Taleb*
+> *"A country’s assets reside in the tinkerers, the hobbyists, and the risk-takers."  -- Nassim Taleb [1960]*
-> *"A culture is a co-operating system for humans."  -- Naval Ravikant*
+> *"A culture is a co-operating system for humans."  -- Naval Ravikant [1974]*
 > *"All governments suffer a recurring problem: power attracts pathological personalities.
-It is not that power corrupts but that it is magnetic to the corruptible."  -- Frank Herbert (dune)*
+It is not that power corrupts but that it is magnetic to the corruptible."  -- Frank Herbert [1920]*
-> *"America innovates, China replicates, Europe regulates."  -- Pedro Domingos*
+> *"America innovates, China replicates, Europe regulates."  -- Pedro Domingos [1965]*
-> *"Any country that can’t manufacture its own drones will be a vassal state."  -- Naval Ravikant*
+> *"Any country that can’t manufacture its own drones will be a vassal state."  -- Naval Ravikant [1974]*
-> *"Anyone who claims that their political party does no wrong and the other party does no right is either a liar, a fool or both."  -- Elon Musk*
+> *"Anyone who claims that their political party does no wrong and the other party does no right is either a liar, a fool or both."  -- Elon Musk [1971]*
 > *"As a society degrades, it goes from shaming sin, to tolerating it, to accepting it, to encouraging it, to celebrating it.
 Once it has fully degenerated, those who don’t join the celebration are shamed."  -- ZubyMusic@x*
 > *"Be wary of any word that ends with “ism”.
 More often than not, "ism" at the end of a word suggests the word is related to a frozen system of ideas that forgot the original questioning that gave rise to it, i.e. an ideology.
 Ideologies are the graveyards of ideas."  -- rapahelz@x*
 > *"Bureaucracy is a construction designed to maximize the distance between a decision-maker and the risks of the decision." @nntaleb*
 > *"Diversity at the local level means homogeneity at the global level.
 Homogeneity at the local level means diversity at the global level.
 Nationalism preserves diversity.
 Globalism destroys it."  -- PandemicRiskMan@x*
 > *"Do you know how I stopped getting protesters to my event at universities?
-I held them in the morning."  -- Dr. Jordan Peterson*
+I held them in the morning."  -- Jordan Peterson*
 > *"Europe was created by history.
 America was created by philosophy."  -- Margaret Thatcher*
 > *"Far-right are nostalgic for a world that never was.
 Far-left are hopeful for a world that can never be."  -- g_s_bhogal@x*
 > *"High-paying low-skill jobs are the real social safety net.
 Immigrants taking these jobs and lowering their wages is terrible for Americans."  -- jlippincott_@x*
 > *"Human beings are born with different capacities.
 If they are free, they are not equal.
-And if they are equal, they are not free."  -- Aleksandr Solzhenitsyn*
+And if they are equal, they are not free."  -- Aleksandr Solzhenitsyn [1918]*
 > *"I don’t want a Black History Month.
 Black history is American history.
 How are we going to get rid of racism?
 Stop talking about it!"  -- Morgan Freeman*
 > *"Ideologues often become so captivated by an abstract ideal of humanity that they cease to care about actual humans."  -- g_s_bhogal@x*
-> *"If I fully destroy the corruption, they will kill me."  -- Elon Musk*
+> *"If I fully destroy the corruption, they will kill me."  -- Elon Musk [1971]*
-> *"If majority of academics vote Democrat, it is not random: they  1) don’t have skin in the game, (others take risks for them) 2) are not productive members of society but want to lecture others on what to do 3) have steady income etc."  -- Nassim Taleb*
+> *"If majority of academics vote Democrat, it is not random: they  1) don’t have skin in the game, (others take risks for them) 2) are not productive members of society but want to lecture others on what to do 3) have steady income etc."  -- Nassim Taleb [1960]*
 > *"Immigration is a privilege, not a right, and the safety of our citizens must come first, without question."  -- Donald J. Trump*
 > *"It doesn’t matter what you do, it only matters what you say you’ve done and what you’re going to do.*
-> *"It is amazing that people who think we cannot afford to pay for doctors, hospitals, and medication somehow think that we can afford to pay for doctors, hospitals, medication and a government bureaucracy to administer it." --  Thomas Sowell*
+> *"It is amazing that people who think we cannot afford to pay for doctors, hospitals, and medication somehow think that we can afford to pay for doctors, hospitals, medication and a government bureaucracy to administer it." -- Thomas Sowell [1930]*
-> *"Much of the social history of the Western world over the past three decades has involved replacing what worked with what sounded good."  -- Thomas Sowell*
+> *"Much of the social history of the Western world over the past three decades has involved replacing what worked with what sounded good."  -- Thomas Sowell [1930]*
-> *"I have never understood why it is «greed» to want to keep the money you have earned but not greed to want to take somebody else’s money."  -- Thomas Sowell*
+> *"I have never understood why it is «greed» to want to keep the money you have earned but not greed to want to take somebody else’s money."  -- Thomas Sowell [1930]*
-> *"One of the sad signs of our times is that we have demonized those who produce, subsidized those who refuse to produce, and canonized those who complain."  -- Thomas Sowell*
+> *"One of the sad signs of our times is that we have demonized those who produce, subsidized those who refuse to produce, and canonized those who complain."  -- Thomas Sowell [1930]*
-> *"Racism is not dead, but it is on life support — kept alive by politicians, race hustlers, and people who get a sense of superiority by denouncing others as «racists.»"  -- Thomas Sowell*
+> *"Racism is not dead, but it is on life support — kept alive by politicians, race hustlers, and people who get a sense of superiority by denouncing others as «racists.»"  -- Thomas Sowell [1930]*
-> *"What «multiculturalism» boils down to is that you can praise any culture in the world except Western culture - and you cannot blame any culture in the world except Western culture."  -- Thomas Sowell*
+> *"What «multiculturalism» boils down to is that you can praise any culture in the world except Western culture - and you cannot blame any culture in the world except Western culture."  -- Thomas Sowell [1930]*
-> *"Politics is the art of making your selfish desires seem like national interest."  -- Thomas Sowell*
+> *"Politics is the art of making your selfish desires seem like national interest."  -- Thomas Sowell [1930]*
-> *"We are living in an era when sanity is controversial, and insanity is just another viewpoint - and degeneracy only another lifestyle."  -- Thomas Sowell*
+> *"We are living in an era when sanity is controversial, and insanity is just another viewpoint - and degeneracy only another lifestyle."  -- Thomas Sowell [1930]*
-> *"Nation-states like war; city-states like commerce; families like stability; and individuals like entertainment."  -- Nassim Taleb*
+> *"Nation-states like war; city-states like commerce; families like stability; and individuals like entertainment."  -- Nassim Taleb [1960]*
 > *"Nature has given women so much power that the law has very wisely given them little."  -- Samuel Johnson*
 > *"O comunismo penetrou até mesmo nos circulos cristãos disfarçado de solidariedade. É nosso dever pastoral expô-lo."  -- Robert Francis Prevost (Papa Leão XIV em 2010)
 > *"People demand freedom of speech as a compensation for the freedom of thought which they seldom use."  -- Søren Kierkegaard*
 > *"People who believe politicians care about them are the same people who think OnlyFans girls care about them."  -- stirlingwisdom@x*
-> *"Reality is that which does not go away when you stop thinking about it."  -- Naval Ravikant*
+> *"Reality is that which does not go away when you stop thinking about it."  -- Naval Ravikant [1974]*
-> *"Tech giants want to be regulated because they want to hand off the unpopular decisions to governments."  -- Pedro Domingos*
+> *"Tech giants want to be regulated because they want to hand off the unpopular decisions to governments."  -- Pedro Domingos [1965]*
-> *"The average man lives in a matriarchy, the average woman lives in a patriarchy, and they’re both correct."  -- Naval Ravikant*
+> *"The average man lives in a matriarchy, the average woman lives in a patriarchy, and they’re both correct."  -- Naval Ravikant [1974]*
 > *"The axiomatic error undermining much of Western Civilization is “weak makes right”.
-If someone accepts, explicitly or implicitly, that the oppressed are always the good guys, then the natural conclusion is that the strong are the bad guys."  -- Elon Musk*
+If someone accepts, explicitly or implicitly, that the oppressed are always the good guys, then the natural conclusion is that the strong are the bad guys."  -- Elon Musk [1971]*
-> *"The best way to keep a prisoner from escaping is to make sure he never knows he’s in prison."  -- Fyodor Dostoyevsky*
+> *"The best way to keep a prisoner from escaping is to make sure he never knows he’s in prison."  -- Fyodor Dostoyevsky [1821]*
 > *"the disappearance of nations would have impoverished us no less than if all men had become alike, with one personality and one face.
-Nations are the wealth of mankind, its collective personalities; the very least of them wears its own special colours and bears within itself a special facet of divine intention."  -- Aleksandr Solzhenitsyn*
+Nations are the wealth of mankind, its collective personalities; the very least of them wears its own special colours and bears within itself a special facet of divine intention."  -- Aleksandr Solzhenitsyn [1918]*
-> *"The distant future is small free cities with drone armies and skill-based immigration policies, surrounded by a sea of failed socialist states."  -- Naval Ravikant*
+> *"The distant future is small free cities with drone armies and skill-based immigration policies, surrounded by a sea of failed socialist states."  -- Naval Ravikant [1974]*
 > *"The end state of all vehicles is autonomous.
-The end state of all military hardware is drones."  -- Naval Ravikant*
+The end state of all military hardware is drones."  -- Naval Ravikant [1974]*
 > *"The liberty of a democracy is not safe if the people tolerate the growth of private power to a point where it becomes stronger than their democratic State itself.
 That, in its essence, is Fascism -- ownership of government by an individual, by a group or by any controlling private power."  -- FDR*
 > *"The more corrupt the state, the more numerous the laws."  -- Tacitus*
 > *"The Party told you to reject the evidence of your eyes and ears.
-It was their final, most essential command." -- George Orwell*
+It was their final, most essential command."  -- George Orwell [1903]*
 > *"The people who start the wars don’t fight them, the people who spend the taxes don’t pay them, and the people who forgive the criminals don’t live next to them.
-Of course we’re going to have too many wars, too much spending, and too much crime."  -- Naval Ravikant*
+Of course we’re going to have too many wars, too much spending, and too much crime."  -- Naval Ravikant [1974]*
 > *"the reason only leftists commit acts of terrorism and tear things down is simple: destruction is easy, building is hard. if they could build anything worth something, they wouldn’t be leftists in the first place. leftism is the ideology of those who failed at creation, resentment turned into politics. they despise excellence and beauty because they can’t achieve it, so they sabotage what others create. no one able to build something stays leftist for long, success cures that delusion fast."  -- iterintellectus@x*
 > *"The rich - they keep all the money - do none of the work.
 The middle class - they do all the work - pay all the taxes.
 The poor?
 The poor are there to scare the shit out of the middle class!
-Keep them showing up at those jobs."  -- George Carlin*
+Keep them showing up at those jobs."  -- George Carlin [1937]*
 > *"The state does not create wealth, the state destroys it.
-The state can give you nothing, beacuse it produces nothing."  -- Javier Milei*
+The state can give you nothing, beacuse it produces nothing."  -- Javier Milei [1970]*
-> *"The ultimate woke perversity is the claim that free speech is a tool of oppression."  -- Pedro Domingos*
+> *"The ultimate woke perversity is the claim that free speech is a tool of oppression."  -- Pedro Domingos [1965]*
 > *"the way these psycopaths seamlessly changed the word "censorship" to "safety"."  -- micsolana@x*
-> *"The West is in an existential struggle between equality and excellence."  -- Naval Ravikant*
+> *"The West is in an existential struggle between equality and excellence."  -- Naval Ravikant [1974]*
 > *"To be successful, society must maintain a balance between nurturing excellence and encouraging the average to improve.
 There must be both cooperation and competition between people in the same society.
 There is a continual need to balance between a successful, competitive society, and a cohesive, compassionate one."*
-> *"To be wealthy and honored in an unjust society is a disgrace."  -- Confucius*
+> *"To be wealthy and honored in an unjust society is a disgrace."  -- Confucius [-551]*
-> *"Until we have a vaccine against wokeism, social distancing is the best solution."  -- Pedro Domingos*
+> *"Until we have a vaccine against wokeism, social distancing is the best solution."  -- Pedro Domingos [1965]*
 > *"Voting is the adult version of writing a letter to Santa Claus."  -- stirlingwisdom@x*
-> *"What society does to its children, so will its children do to society." -- Marcus Tullius Cicero*
+> *"What society does to its children, so will its children do to society." -- Cicero [-106]*
 > *"When a Democrat is elected, buy gun and ammo stocks.
 When a Republican is elected, buy newspaper stocks."*
-> *"When the state calls you a taxpayer is equivalent to a rapist calling his victim his girlfriend."  -- Javier Milei*
+> *"When the state calls you a taxpayer is equivalent to a rapist calling his victim his girlfriend."  -- Javier Milei [1970]*
 > *"Where they have burned books, they will end in burning human beings."  -- Heinrich Heine*
 > *"Bureaucracy = Culture of submission.
 Innovation = Culture of subversion.
 Hence the antagonism."  -- rapahelz@x*
 > *"Fix immigration and voting, punish lawfare and censorship, wipe out the bureaucracy.
 Everything else is downstream."  -- naval@x*
 > *"The whole gospel of Karl Mark can be summed upin a single sentence; hate the man who is better off than you."  -- Henry Hazlitt*
 > *"War is when government tells you who the bad guy is.
-Revolution is when you decide that for yourself."  -- Benjamin Franklin*
+Revolution is when you decide that for yourself."  -- Benjamin Franklin [1706]*

 FOR YOUR REFLECTION:
 How much do you trust yourself?